vaadin/framework/README-TESTS.md

 #### Debugging locally
 A better option is to run the test on a local browser instance.
 To do this you need to add a `@RunLocally` annotation to the test class. `@RunLocally` uses Firefox by default but also supports other browsers using `@RunLocally(CHROME)`, `@RunLocally(SAFARI)`, `@RunLocally(Browser.IE11)` and `@RunLocally(PHANTOMJS)`.

 By default using `@RunLocally` annotation in Framework tests is not allowed.
-You need to uncomment the line `com.vaadin.testbench.allowRunLocally=true` in `work/eclipse-run-selected-test.properties`.
+In order to run a test locally, you need to uncomment the line `com.vaadin.testbench.allowRunLocally=true` in `work/eclipse-run-selected-test.properties`.

 Besides, some local configurations are needed for certain browsers, especially if you did not install them in the “standard” locations.

 **PhantomJS**: PhantomJS is a headless browser, good especially for fast validation.
 Download it from the [PhantomJS site](http://phantomjs.org/download.html) and add the binary to your PATH.

 **Firefox**: If you have Firefox in your PATH, this is everything you need.
-If Firefox cannot be started, add a **firefox.path** property to `/work/eclipse-run-selected-test.properties`, pointing to your Firefox binary (e.g.`firefox.path=/Applications/Firefox 17 ESR.app/Contents/MacOS/firefox`)
+If Firefox cannot be started, add a **firefox.path** property to `/work/eclipse-run-selected-test.properties`, pointing to your Firefox binary (e.g.`firefox.path=/Applications/Firefox 17 ESR.app/Contents/MacOS/firefox`).

-**Chrome**: You need to [download ChromeDriver](http://chromedriver.storage.googleapis.com/index.html) and add a chrome.driver.path property to `/work/eclipse-run-selected-test.properties`, pointing to the ChromeDriver binary (NOT the Chrome binary)
+**Chrome**: You need to [download ChromeDriver](http://chromedriver.storage.googleapis.com/index.html) and add a chrome.driver.path property to `/work/eclipse-run-selected-test.properties`, pointing to the ChromeDriver binary (NOT the Chrome binary).

-**IE11**: You need to [download IEDriverServer according to the selenium version](http://selenium-release.storage.googleapis.com/index.html) and add a webdriver.ie.driver property to `/work/eclipse-run-selected-test.properties`, point to the IEDriveServer binary
+**IE11**: You need to [download IEDriverServer according to the selenium version](http://selenium-release.storage.googleapis.com/index.html) and add a webdriver.ie.driver property to `/work/eclipse-run-selected-test.properties`, point to the IEDriveServer binary.

 **Safari**: At least on Mac, no configuration should be needed.